Who am I?

 With all the stones life throws at us, find that balance

-Inspiration to pen this post came from Stonecharioteer’s blog.
-I came across this philosophical question somewhere in 2010 when I was in a limbo after completing my bachelor’s degree in engineering.
+when I was in a limbo after completing my bachelor’s degree in engineering.
 Finally, the time has arrived to write about my values.
 Do you have a personal code of honour?

 You are not your job, you’re not how much money you have in the bank.
 You are not the car you drive.
 You’re not the contents of your wallet.
 You are not your fucking khakis.
 You are all singing, all dancing crap of the world.” ~ Fight Club

 Irrespective of my preoccupations or circumstances, I root for some values that define me and constantly remind me of my personal journey on this planet.
 First and foremost, I loathe bullies and those who intentionally inject inferiority into others.
 I have tolerated and even been a good friend with half a dozen of such people.
 Part of that came from my non confronting personality and my respect for their intellectual and technical prowess.
 I used to have these two wolves fighting in my head, and I am happy that the empathetic one won over.
 Once the light bulb went on, I slowly started cutting off such people from my life.
 Life is really short, and it takes an emotional toll on me to be unassertive.
-I am still working on this skill and I think I am getting better.
-The other part of this value comes from the fact that I love teaching
+I am still working on this skill and getting real better.
+The other part of this value comes from the fact that I love teaching.

 This is me taking control — from Sloan, from the Fraternity, from Janice, from billing reports, from ergonomic keyboards, from cheating girlfriends and sack-of-shit best-friends.
 This is me taking back control — of my life.
 What the fuck have you done lately?" ~from film Wanted